What LastPass Subscribers Need to Do After the Latest Breach

-LastPass, one of the world's most popular password managers, has suffered a massive breach, compromising customers' personal information and endangering their online passwords.
+LastPass, a popular password manager, has suffered a major data breach, compromising customers' personal information and putting their online passwords at risk.

-In late December, LastPass CEO Karim Toubba acknowledged that a security incident the company first disclosed in August had ultimately paved the way for an unauthorized party to steal customer account information and vault data.
-This is the latest in a lengthy and troubling string of security incidents involving LastPass that date back to 2011.
+In late December, LastPass CEO Karim Toubba acknowledged in a blog post that a security incident the company disclosed in August had eventually led to an unauthorized party stealing customer account information and sensitive vault data.
+The breach is the latest in a lengthy and troubling string of security incidents involving LastPass that date back to 2011.

 It's also the most alarming.